13-inch Macbook Air review

-Instead, focussing on what's important means that this year's model is better than last year's.
+Instead, focussing on what's important ensures that this year's model is an improvement over the outgoing model, without having to radically alter the formula.
 As we said, it is battery life that really makes the new Macbook Air stick out.
-Thanks to a 4th Generation Intel Core i5 'Haswell' processor, this laptop is far more power efficient.
-So, even though it has the same capacity battery as last year's model, the 2013 MacBook Air lasts a lot longer.
+Thanks to a 4th Generation Intel Core i5 'Haswell' processor, this laptop is far more power efficient than the chips used in last year's model, so even though it has the same capacity battery, the 2013 MacBook Air lasts a lot longer.

 This year's Macbook Air is the same size and has the same battery as last year's mode, but Intel's Haswell processor means it lasts a lot longer

 In our light-use battery test, which simply scrolls through an HTML version of War and Peace, last year's model lasted almost 12h; this year's version lasted 18h 35m, which is a 50 per cent increase.
 This is largely down to Haswell CPUs having very low-power sleep modes, so when they don't have a lot of workload, they don't draw a lot of power.